Code-the-Dream-School/school-pages/src/pages/rails/rest-introduction-and-authentication7.md

 We are now ready to start the REST server.
 Typically the server would be called by a separate front end process, written in a framework such as React.
 We will create such a front end, just using Rails, in a future lesson.
 However, we can test without the front end using a Linux utility called curl, which sends HTTP requests to a specified target.

-Start the server with bin/rails s, or if you are on vagrant, bin/rails s -b 0.0.0.0\.
+Start the server as usual.
 Then try the following curl commands.
 You will need a separate command shell to send the commands.
 If you are using vagrant, this will be a separate vagrant ssh session.
 Your separate command session should be in a directory that is not part of a git project, as we are going to create some temporary files.

 We will first try to access the test controller without being authenticated, using the following command: